Kevingtxz/Algorithms-Solutions/LeetCode - Python/README.md

-# PythonAlgorithms
+# LeetCode

-This is a list of algorithms that I did on LeetCode.com to improve my code skills
+This is a list of algorithms that I made on LeetCode.com to improve my code skills

 https://leetcode.com/